KerenLab/CellTune-App/docs/documentation/getting-started/data-preparation/celltype-table.md

 ### **Cell Type Colors!**
 As you can see, we feel very strongly about celltype colors.
-We spent a lot of time to generate a color palette of over 30 colors we can differentiate easily between.
+We spent a lot of time generating a color palette of over 30 colors we can differentiate easily between.
-Then made a default assignment for the major cell types.
+Then we made a default assignment for the major cell types.

 **CellTune CytoPalette**